German influence on Soviet rocketry: Historical analysis

 Other historians, particularly German based, have claimed that German specialists had an extensive influence on Soviet rocketry.
-In particular Dr. Olaf Przybilski has pointed out similarities between later Soviet rockets and the studies carried out by German specialists, however these claims lack convincing evidence.
+In particular Olaf Przybilski has pointed out similarities between later Soviet rockets and the studies carried out by German specialists, however these claims lack convincing evidence.

-Asif Siddiqi, who's epic book Challenge to Apollo : the Soviet Union and the space race, 1945-1974 was rated by The Wall Street Journal as one of the best works on space exploration, takes a more balanced approach by acknowledging Nazi Germany rocket technology and involvement of German scientists and engineers was an essential catalyst to early Soviet efforts.
+Space historian Asif Siddiqi, whose book Challenge to Apollo: the Soviet Union and the space race, 1945–1974 was rated by The Wall Street Journal as one of the best works on space exploration, takes a more balanced approach by acknowledging Nazi Germany rocket technology and involvement of German scientists and engineers was an essential catalyst to early Soviet efforts.
 In 1945 and 1946 the use of German expertise was invaluable in reducing the time needed to master the intricacies of the V-2, establishing production of the R-1 rocket and enabling a base for further developments.
 However, due to a combination of reasons, including secrecy requirements due to the military nature of the work, political considerations and personal reasons from some key players, from 1947 the Soviets made very little use of German specialists.
-They were effectively frozen out from ongoing research and their influence on the future Soviet space program was marginal.
+They were effectively frozen out from ongoing research and their influence on future Soviet rocketry was marginal.
 Siddiqi also noted a CIA report, which summed up the total German contribution as follows: